What Does Chardonnay Taste Like?

 Normal fermentation:

 The grapes are crushed, and the juice is separated.
 This way you avoid malolactic fermentation and keep the acidic characteristics of the chardonnay.
 Fermentation is carried out at low, controlled temperature.
-This fermentation is preferred in regions where the chardonnay grapes have a low natural acidity like in Australia or California.
+This fermentation is preferred in regions where the chardonnay grapes have a low natural acidity like in Australia or the Napa Valley, California.

 The wine keeps its acidity and light fruit aroma like green apples, pear or citrus fruit.
 You can find these flavors in Chardonnay wine which grows in colder regions or at vineyards at higher altitudes.